Whether you are a cheese lover or vegan, this recipe for Clothbound Truffle Cheese is a must try this holiday season.

 Option 1: Cheese Mold

 Line a mold* with two layers of cheesecloth and allow some overhang.
 Place the cheese mixture into the lined mold, allowing the top to be exposed.
 Place in the fridge for 2 hours or until outside of cheese has firmed up a little bit.
 Gently remove the cheese from the mold using the cheese cloth as handles and then cover exposed top with extra hanging cheesecloth.
-Flip the cheese so the top if now the bottom and place in the fridge for 6-22 hours.
+Flip the cheese so the top is now the bottom and place it on a plate in the fridge for 6-22 hours.

 Option 2: Round Disc

 Place all of the cheese into two layers of cheesecloth.
 Gather the ends and twist to form a disc.
 Tie the top with an elastic band and place on a plate.
 Allow to set in fridge for 6-22 hours.